Mikey Bennett: Career

 Bennett is the CEO of Grafton Studios in Vineyard Town, St. Andrew, Jamaica.
 He has also taught song writing at the University of Technology (Utech), Kingston, Jamaica.
 He has received many honours, among them the Jamaica Reggae Industry Association (JaRIA) award in 2017 for mentorship.

 Social responsibility

-Bennet is involved in the Tower Street Correctional Facility music programme in Kingston, Jamaica and the St Catherine adult correctional centre.
+Bennett is involved in the Tower Street Correctional Facility music programme in Kingston, Jamaica and the St Catherine Adult Correctional Centre.

 Bennett also judges competitions for spotting local musical talents.